-In this section we focus on the coordinated effects which arise only because of the vertical relationship.
+vertical relationship.
 As shown by Nocke and White (2007), vertical mergers might facilitate collusion among producers.
 On the one hand, when two firms vertically integrate, the size of the downstream market that a deviant can capture is smaller, given that the integrated retailer is loyal to its upstream subsidiary.
-This effect, which Nocke and White (2007) refer to as the outlets effect, reduces deviation profits and thus facilitates collusion.
+This effect, which is referred to as the outlets effect, reduces deviation profits and thus facilitates collusion.
 On the other hand, it is also more difficult to discipline a vertically integrated firm given that it benefits, in any event, from the profits made by its downstream subsidiary.
-This effect, referred to as the punishment effect, reduces the severity of the punishment threat and thus hinders collusion.
+This effect, which is referred to as the punishment effect, reduces the severity of the punishment threat and thus hinders collusion.
 However, the outlets effect dominates, implying that vertical mergers facilitate upstream firms' ability to collude.

 We believe that this conclusion would be strengthened in markets with imperfect observability, e.g. because upstream producers cannot observe each others' prices and these cannot be inferred from retailers' price or output choices.
-Indeed, if the downstream market is subject to random shocks, producers cannot distinguish whether a price cut by a retailer is due to an adverse demand shock or to a deviation by an upstream rival (just as described in Jullien and Rey (2004); see Section 3.3.3 above).
+Indeed, if the downstream market is subject to random shocks, producers cannot distinguish whether a price cut by a retailer is due to an adverse demand shock or to a deviation by an upstream rival (just as described in Jullien and Rey (2004); see Section 2.2.3 above).
 In this context, vertical integration would allow the upstream producer to better monitor the behavior of its upstream rivals, given that its downstream subsidiary would have information on retail conditions.
 This concern is also contained in the 2008 EU NHMGs, which state that "[v]ertical integration may give upstream producers control over final prices and thus monitor deviations more effectively." (paragraph 86).
 This effect, if combined with the outlets effect of vertical integration, would again point to the same conclusion: vertical mergers have the potential to facilitate upstream collusion.